cboyes1/DiceRoller/README.md

 Number of Rolls: Enter the number of dice to roll.

 	Example: For two dice rolls, enter: 2

+Enter Modifier: Enter an integer to modify each roll.

+	Example: Entering 2 will add 2 to every roll
+	Example: Entering -2 will subtract 2 from every roll

 For The Buttons: